• Back To Blog

 Share pictures of typical reactions your child has.

 If your child’s teacher has not cared for kids with severe allergies, it could be helpful to share pictures of what typical allergic reactions look like.
 If you have pictures of your student’s reactions that would probably be the best option, but even just directing staff to websites with allergic reaction pictures.
+It would also be helpful to educate your child’s classmates about allergies in a way that is age-appropriate and non-alarming.
+Simple explanations can help reduce the risk of accidental exposure and foster an understanding and supportive environment.
+Ensure your child is comfortable with sharing this very personal aspect of their life.

 Ask your child to describe to his/her teacher what they’re symptoms feel like.